 Under federal law, a service animal is defined as:

 any dog that is individually trained to do work or perform tasks for the benefit of an individual with a disability, including a physical, sensory, psychiatric, intellectual, or other mental disability.
 Miniature horses are also permitted, where reasonable, when the miniature horses have been individually trained to do work or perform tasks for individuals with a disability.
 Other species of animals, whether wild or domestic, trained or untrained, are not service animals for the purposes of this definition.
 The work or tasks performed by a service animal must be directly related to the handler’s disability.
-Examples of work or tasks include, but are not limited to, assisting individuals who are blind or have low vision with navigation and other tasks, alerting individuals who are deaf or hard of hearing to the presence of people or sounds, providing non-violent protection or rescue work, pulling a wheelchair, assisting an individual during a seizure, alerting individuals to the presence of allergens, retrieving items such as medicine or the telephone, providing physical support and assistance with balance and stability to individuals with mobility disabilities, and helping persons with psychiatric and neurological disabilities by preventing or interrupting impulsive or destructive behaviors.
+Examples of such work or tasks include, but are not limited to, assisting individuals who are blind or have low vision with navigation and other tasks, alerting individuals who are deaf or hard of hearing to the presence of people or sounds, providing non-violent protection or rescue work, pulling a wheelchair, assisting an individual during a seizure, alerting individuals to the presence of allergens, retrieving items such as medicine or the telephone, providing physical support and assistance with balance and stability to individuals with mobility disabilities, and helping persons with psychiatric and neurological disabilities by preventing or interrupting impulsive or destructive behaviors.
 The crime deterrent effects of an animal’s presence and the provision of emotional support, well-being, comfort, or companionship do not constitute work or tasks for the purposes of this definition.

-As indicated, the purpose of a service animal is to assist an individual with a disability as defined under federal law (“Handler”).
+As indicated, the purpose of a service animal is to assist an individual with a disability as defined under federal and state law (“Handler”).
 Service Animals must be allowed to accompany Handlers in all areas of UGA, subject to the restrictions found in paragraph 2 of this Policy.

-Georgia law (see the Appendix), provides that for purposes of access to UGA facilities, programs, services or activities (“UGA Facilities”), persons (“Partners”) accompanying dogs being trained to be “service animals,” subject to certain identification and other requirements (“service animals in training”), are required to be given the same degree of access to which a disabled Handler assisted by a service animal is entitled under applicable federal law.
+Georgia law, provides that for purposes of access to UGA facilities, programs, services or activities (“UGA Facilities”), persons (“Partners”) accompanying dogs being trained to be “service animals,” subject to certain identification and other requirements (“service animals in training”), are required to be given the same degree of access to which a Handler assisted by a service animal is entitled under applicable federal law.

 2. Extent of and Restrictions on Service Animal Access.